 “of your reward”

 The false teacher judges as a referee that the Colossians were not worthy to receive a prize.
-They disqualified, condemned and judged them as not worthy of a reward.
+They disqualified, condemned, and judged them as not worthy of a reward.
 False teachers can rob the Christian of his spiritual reward.
-We cannot lose our salvation but we can lose reward.
+We cannot lose our salvation, but we can lose our reward.
 False teachers can bully you away from your reward.
 They can lead believers away from the truth only by the Christian succumbing to an attack from religion.

 We want a full reward, not a half reward, at the Judgment Seat of Christ.
 We want everything we are entitled to when we see him.
-Salvation is free but reward we earn.
-Since salvation is a gift we cannot lose it.
+Salvation is free, but the rewards we earn.
+Since salvation is a gift, we cannot lose it.
 Because we work for rewards, we can lose them.